Donald Trump Lashes Out At Adam Schiff Again In Early Morning Tweet Storm

 “Now we find out that Adam Schiff was spending time together in Aspen with Glenn Simpson of GPS Fusion, who wrote the fake and discredited Dossier, even though Simpson was testifying before Schiff.”

-The president seems to have missed the fact that the dossier, which contains “information about Trump and his alleged ties to Russians” was never actually fully discredited.
+The president seems to have missed the fact that the dossier, which contains “information about Trump and his alleged ties to Russians,” was never actually fully discredited.

 Schiff hiring former Trump administration staffers to Intel Committee https://t.co/dkUwpknT5e pic.twitter.com/ycMDfTIJEh